Sulfites are a common additive in many foods and drugs. Sulfites also occur naturally in some foods.

 - Check with your doctor to make sure that the asthma drugs you use do not contain sulfites.

 - Be prepared in case you do ever accidentally eat sulfites.
 Ask your doctor what to do in an emergency.
-Always carry your rescue inhaler with you.
+Always carry your rescue inhaler and an epi-pen with you.